 What we did

-Our stager, Chrissis & Company, chose light furnishings to accentuate the natural woodwork.
+Our stager, Chrissis & Company, chose light furnishings to accentuate the natural woodwork that we saw at the Woodworking Site.
 We used limited time and funds judiciously.
 We didn’t touch living room walls, dated painted woodwork, scuffed floors, or half the rooms in the house.

 Why would you stage?